-The number of apps in use by the average enterprise increased by 20% in 2020, according to a recent Netskope threat report.
-Organizations with 500-2,000 employees now use approximately 700 different cloud apps per month.
+According to a Zylo Inc. report, the average enterprise has about 600 SaaS applications in use.
 The greatest threat involves access to key systems, such as SAP, that run critical processes, contain sensitive data, and have complex levels of access control.
-Those access risks may stem from external sources or internal authorized users.
+Those access risks may stem from external sources or internal authorised users.

 The lack of uniform controls across a multitude of applications compounds the problem.
 Some systems may be without controls while others may be managed with manual processes.
 It’s also possible that there are different control solutions in use across varied applications.
 Such disparity can lead to inconsistent, non-conforming access, time-intensive and error-prone monitoring, increased threats, fraud, and audit deficiencies.

 A large case of corporate fraud proves how devastating fraud, caused